Hyperobjekt/seda-site/content/posts/affluent-schools-are-not-always-best.md

 {{% state-wrapper state="state1" notmerge="true" %}}

-The Chicago Public Schools are more successful than they are given credit for.
+<h3 class="mb-2">The Chicago Public Schools are more successful than they are given credit for.</h3>

 In 3rd grade, where our test data begins, the average student in Chicago scores below a 2nd-grade level, as shown in the accompanying chart.

 <img src="/images/articles/affluent-schools/state1.jpg" class=" d-md-none" />